Try a horchata

 Reading Time: < 1 minute

 Horchata maybe a bit of an acquired taste for the North American palate, though it’s popular in Mexico and Spain.
-I like the drink.
+I’ve had the bevie on several occasions and quite like it.

 The beverage is made from ground grains, cereals, seeds, rice, almonds or chufa nuts that are steeped in water to which is added sugar and spices, often including cinnamon.